Eshku/Indirect/README.md

 The engine provides native support for defining and working with enumerations and bitmasks directly within component schemas.

-When a schema with an `enum` or `bitmask` is compiled, the `ComponentManager` makes a lookup object available via `componentManager.getConstantsFor('ComponentName')`.
+When a schema with an `enum` or `bitmask` is compiled, the `ComponentManager` makes the `of` object available as a lookup table via `componentManager.getConstantsFor('ComponentName')`.
 This allows for readable code without sacrificing performance.

 ```javascript
 export class CombatSystem {